Introduction

 CI/CD Doesn’t Fix Bad Code

 CI/CD catches problems but doesn’t prevent them.
-Bad code will still cause problems, even with excellent CI/CD.
+Harmful code will still cause problems, even with excellent CI/CD.

 Implication: CI/CD complements good development practices but doesn’t replace them.
 Focus on writing good code first.